YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

 ```
 Within `ocanren{}` goes your
 goals, built using unification, conjunction, disjunction etc. The third argument is some
-boilerplate that does type projection (the reverse process of type injection, in case
+boilerplate that does type projection (in case
-the answer is ground: no free logic vraiables therein)
+the answer is ground: no free logic variables therein)
 or reification (to provide pretty-looking, easy-to-read names for free logic variables
 in the answer).